Disease control as an optimization problem: Application: COVID-19

 These considerations make us question how practical a two-year disease control policy really is.
-Consider the policy depicted in Figure \ref{cc_ss_fig}, which was obtained by applying the gradient method to the SEIR model in \cite{social_distancing}.
+Consider the physical-distancing policy depicted in Figure \ref{cc_ss_fig}, which was obtained by applying the gradient method to the SEIR model in \cite{social_distancing}.
 Here, the model parameters $\bm{\nu}$ correspond to the average values $\bm{\bar{\nu}}$ of the parameter ranges in Table \ref{params_tab} of Appendix \ref{models_app}.
 In reality of course, the values of the parameters are never all equal to their averages, so we proceed to generate sets of parameters with some fluctuations.
 Let $\Delta\bm{\nu}$ be the vector with entries given by the difference between the upper and lower bounds of all the entries of the table, and suppose that the actual parameters of ``reality'' are unknown and uniformly distributed in the region of values ${\cal N}_a=\{\nu:-a\frac{\Delta\bm{\nu}}{2}\leq \bm{\nu} -\bm{\bar{\nu}} \leq a\frac{\Delta\bm{\nu}}{2}\}$, where $a$ can be interpreted as the amount of noise or uncertainty.
-How robust is a policy to uncertainty in the initial parameters?
+How robust is the afore-mentioned policy to uncertainty in the initial parameters?

 Fig.~\ref{cc_ss_fig_noise} shows the result of generating $1000$ independent parameter samples from the region ${\cal N}_{0.05}$, corresponding to a $5\%$ uncertainty, with respect to the given interval of values, and running the corresponding models for the optimal physical distancing policy in Fig.~\ref{cc_ss_fig}.
 As one can see, for some sampled values of parameters, the critical care capacity of the healthcare system is exceeded.
-This is not surprising, since the policy depicted in Fig.~\ref{cc_ss_fig} was devised to perform well under the assumption that $\bm{\nu}=\bm{\bar{\nu}}$ and not $\bm{\nu}\in {\cal N}_{0.05}$, i.e., for the model parameters corresponding to their average value.
+This is not surprising, since the policy depicted in Fig.~\ref{cc_ss_fig} was devised to perform well under the assumption that $\bm{\nu}=\bm{\bar{\nu}}$ and not $\bm{\nu}\in {\cal N}_{0.05}$.

+In order to tame the behavior in the plot in Fig.~\ref{cc_ss_fig_noise}, we use stochastic gradient descent to minimize the average value of the objective function $A$ assuming a uniform distribution of $\bm{\nu}$ over ${\cal N}_{a}$, as explained at the end of Appendix \ref{optimization_app}.
+By adding to $A$ sufficiently strong penalties for the violation of each optimization constraint, we make sure that such constraints will approximately hold for most of the points in ${\cal N}_{a}$.